 The High Summers (July–August) are a wonderful time to visit: great weather, no snowfall on alpine pathways, long hours of light until 9:00 p.m., and busy sightseeing and outdoor activity schedules.

 What are the best things to do in Switzerland?

 Switzerland is a country that is a perfect destination for adventure and outdoor enthusiasts with its combination of glacial lakes, roaring Alps, and green valleys.
 Hiking, biking, skiing, kayaking, and rafting are all popular activities in Switzerland.

-In addition, the country is home to a number of charming villages and historical attractions that make it a great destination for those who want to explore the culture and history of Switzerland.
+In addition, the country is home to a number of charming villages and historical attractions that make it an excellent destination for those who want to explore Switzerland’s culture and history.